haiwen/seafile-user-manual/en/file_folder_managing/deleting_a_library.md

 # Deleting a Library

 You can delete a library owned by you.
-Unlike the files and folders in the library, a deleted library currently cannot be restored by the user.
-But the Seafile server's administrator can restore a deleted library for users.
-In the future, we may allow the end users to restore a deleted library.
+A deleted library can be restored by you or Seafile server's administrator.

 After a library is deleted, it has following effects: